 - It is mentioned that earth in Space Colony is 'no longer economically viable'.
 Rich people live in space stations, with the poor taking risky lander jobs to harvest resources.

 - In EVE Online, the original introduction explains that humanity left Earth, 'a world outgrown', over 20 000 years ago and started colonizing the entire galaxy.
 Eventually we found a wormhole leading to what is presumably a completely different galaxy and colonized it as well, before the wormhole collapsed, leaving the inhabitants of this new galaxy cut off from the Milky Way.
 The very existence of Earth and the Milky Way has been forgotten or turned into myths and legends during the dark age that followed the collapse of the wormhole.

-- It's strongly implied that Pikmin 1 and 2 are set on Earth, possibly After the End.
+- It's strongly implied that the Pikmin games are set on Earth, possibly After the End.

 - In Outpost 2 the human race has fled from an asteroid-doomed earth.
 The plot of the game revolves around the earthling colonists of a new planet and how they destroy themselves all over again.